Virginia Tech® home

 • Unless specifically requested and reasonably justified, proposals of funded projects will be openly shared via this website when the funding is accepted.
 Final project presentations will also be openly shared via this website.

-• Each eligible co-PI may submit at most 2 proposals in each funding cycle.
-In addition, any co-PI should not expect to work on more than two funded projects in this program in parallel.
+• Each eligible co-PI may submit at most two proposals in each funding cycle.
+In addition, no co-PI should expect to work on more than two funded projects in this program in parallel.

-• All eligible proposals will be entered into a random draw.
+• All eligible proposals will be entered into a random drawing.
 Proposals not selected for the current funding cycle are encouraged to participate in the next round.

 • Program co-directors reserve the right to request additional clarifications on the proposals and decline proposals deemed out of the stated scope of this program.